* banner picture aboveshows outline of permissible heights under the proposed development plan

 Please click through to download your copy of the Community Resolutions.
 They are dead brilliant.

 The rest of this page explores the issues in the resolutions as well as other issues related to the Gasworks development.

-The balance of the Protect Fitzroy North submission will speak to the issues highlighted in our expert report, the council's expert reports and the Development Victoria submissions.
+The balance of the Protect Fitzroy North submission covered the issues highlighted in our expert report, the council's expert reports and the Development Victoria submissions.

 This is a link to The Age Article on Gasworks published late March in case you missed it.

 The former Fitzroy Gasworks is the largest development site in Fitzroy North/Clifton Hill.
 Covering an entire inner-city block, it is bordered by Queens Parade, Smith St, Alexander Parade and George Street.

 At 4 hectares it presents the last opportunity to introduce major new public assets to our community.

 How is the Gasworks important ?

 It is quite rare that Government (state or local) has the opportunity to develop residential, commercial and public land in an area where it will be highly valued and would leave an enduring legacy.
 The State Government under the influence of the Yarra City Council has such an opportunity.